bresleveloper/ng6Tutorials/README.md

 -- 6.3, 8

+# lession 6 - ppt 9-10 - services, async

+1. ppt 9 - services, show lession 2 again with the services
+2. ppt 9.3 - Promise, show comp, HW
+3. Observalbes - do autocomplete, do ppt, HW

+-OBS, can use some git raw items for ajax

-# lession 6 - ppt 10 - how web/url works, routing, do comps, HW,  LEARN AND MAKE LIFECYCLE
+# lession 7 - ppt 10 - routing, do comps, HW, how web/url works, LEARN AND MAKE LIFECYCLE

 1. how the web works
     [image 1](https://www.practicalecommerce.com/wp-content/uploads/2017/04/URL-anatomy2.png)